Petru-Jean/ProceduralWorld/README.md

 # Key Concepts

-The game consists of a player that can move freely around a procedurally generated 2d map and modify it by placing or removing blocks.
+The game consists of a player that can move freely around a procedurally generated 2d map and modify it by placing or removing Blocks.
-The map is split into multiple Chunks and each Chunk consists of multiple blocks.
+The map is split into multiple Chunks and each Chunk consists of multiple Blocks.
-A Block is the structure that inherits the IBlock interface and can have unique proprieties.

 The surface of the map is generated using layered 3D Perlin Noise, where the third coordinate is the seed of the map.